honghaoz/Swift-CAAnimation-Closure/README.md

 # Swift-CAAnimation-Closure

-Swift extension which adds start and completion closures for CAAnimation objects.
+Swift extension which adds start, animating and completion closures for CAAnimation objects.

 Aka, CAAnimation + Closure or CAAnimation + Block.